aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 <img src="images/phone-book-edit-mode1.png" alt="Phone book edit mode" class="img-thumbnail" />

-When we click the **edit icon** for a person, it's row is expanded and all phone numbers are shown.
+When we click the **edit icon** for a person, its row is expanded and all phone numbers are shown.
 Then we can delete any phone by clicking the icon at left.
 We can add a new phone from the inputs at last line.